Are you a civil protection professional?

 It should be noted that the sole participation in workshops, seminars, conferences in Member States or the participation in simulation exercises organised by the European Commission does not fall under the remit of the Exchange of Experts Programme.

 The application process

 Once you have submitted your application send the completed application form to your National Training Coordinator.
-The National Training Coordinator will evaluate the merit of your application.
-NTC approval is mandatory for the Programme to consider your application.
+The National Training Coordinator will evaluate your application.

 This approval is referred to the Programme Team.
 If you are registering as a group, each expert must complete a separate application form and indicate the names of the other group members.
 Your application must also contain a clear and focused motivation statement that outlines the expected benefits and outcomes of the exchange.